One family.

 “If you do something long enough like we have, eventually you’ll reach your goal.
 Then it’s time to set a new one.”
 That’s what current James B. Beam Distilling Co. master distiller Fred Noe wrote in his book.
 And it’s what he lives by every day at the distillery.
 After his dad, Booker, pioneered Small Batch bourbon, Fred took it to entirely new places.
 He introduced Knob Creek® to a global audience, led Jim Beam Black to achieve IWSC goal medal, created Legent®, helped advance the KY bourbon trail hospitality through redesigned JBBDCo. campus.
 In nearly 30 years of distilling, Fred has surpassed many goals with only more to come

-Frederick “Freddie” Booker Noe IV - Little Book Bourbon
+Image of Frederick “Freddie” Booker Noe IV holding glass

 Frederick “Freddie”